Details of Aaron Burr’s career path including particularly notable events.

 Most MLA citations on our site should follow this format:

 Author, A. Title of Source.
 Publisher, Date, URL.
 Accessed, 1 Jan 2050.

 No brackets around URLs

 - Medium of publication does not need to be stated if obvious.

-- Listing the name of the site is not necessary if it is the same as the publisher.
+- Listing the "name of the site" is not necessary if it is the same as the name of the publisher.

 - URLs should be placed after the publication date, separated by a comma, and before the date accessed, with a period at the end.